Computer vision engineer with 12 years of experience in the IT industry.

 Azure Machine Learning Studio

-In what ways would ES6 and ReactJS aid you in building web apps?
-Well, ReactJS will provide me web components which would help me in building the web application.
+In what ways would ES6 and ReactJS aid me in building web apps?
+Well, ReactJS will provide web components which would help me in building the web application.
 ES6 provides a standardized way of doing the same.
 So using the web components provided by ReactJS, I will be able to provide interactivity with the application.

 Consider the below Python function that loads DICOM image and visualizes 3D segmentation using what potential issues can you spot and how can you suggest to improve?
 So it is able to read the file and return the pixel array.
 Well, there should be a check whether the data which is loaded is present or not.
 So there needs to be an exception which needs to be added.
 So that there is a fallback in case the file is not present.
 There needs to be an exception rule in load image while it's loading the file.
 That's all.